strategineer/personal-website/content/books/9781496828996/index.md

 weight: 1
 ---

 Collection of academic articles in comics studies.
-Great comic strip introduction with comic panels from each author to everything off.
+Great comic strip introduction with comic panels from each author to kick everything off.

 <!--more-->